 4 Places To Find Rare & Valuable Pennies

-Four of the best places to find them are:
+Here are 4 of the best places to find rare pennies:

 - In rolls of coins – Roll hunting is one of the best ways to find old coins, and sometimes the pieces you’ll find are quite valuable.
 I’ve found many old and obsolete coins by searching for them in rolls of coins.